 See results here.

-The Anglers in Action Tournament Trail held an event at Grand Lake on April 25th, 2015.
+The Anglers in Action Tournament Trail held an event at Table Rock Lake on June 21, 2015.

 See results here.